US STOCKS-Wall St rallies on China stimulus ahead of tech earnings

 default on their debt, the U.S. stock market has been resilient

 - making it hard for short sellers.
-Major indices are less than
+Major indexes are less than

 Advancing issues outnumbered declining ones on the NYSE by